How to access the service

 - help to manage symptoms and your child's condition

 - specialist nurse reviews at community clinics and during hospital visits

-- assessment and support with social needs, for example housing, for example welfare benefits and advice
+- assessment and support with social needs, for example housing. welfare benefits and advice

 - resources and information